 Most patients who opt for osteotomy correction of a bow-leg (varus) deformity will be offered a simple high tibial osteotomy.

-Adequate digital planning on long leg weight-bearing X-rays will usually guide the surgeon as to the amount of correction that can be safely provided by correction in one bone, and so if safety is likely to be compromised, then planning can point to corrections in both upper and lower limb simultaneously to provide adequate safe realignment.
+Adequate digital planning on long leg weight-bearing X-rays will usually guide the surgeon as to the amount of correction that can be safely provided by correction in just the one bone.

 Double-level osteotomy for large or complex corrections